htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     wrap around and reuse the same id.
 With a low enough value, it is possible for jobs to be erroneously assigned duplicate cluster ids, which will result in a corrupt job queue.

-:macro-def:`CKPT_SERVER_CLIENT_TIMEOUT`
-    An integer which specifies how long in seconds the *condor_schedd* is willing to wait for a response from a checkpoint server before declaring the checkpoint server down.
-The value of 0 makes the schedd block for the operating system configured time (which could be a very long time) before the ``connect()`` returns on its own with a connection timeout.
-The default value is 20.

-:macro-def:`CKPT_SERVER_CLIENT_TIMEOUT_RETRY`
-    An integer which specifies how long in seconds the *condor_schedd* will ignore a checkpoint server that is deemed to be down.
-After this time elapses, the *condor_schedd* will try again in talking to the checkpoint server.
-The default is 1200.

 :macro-def:`SCHEDD_JOB_QUEUE_LOG_FLUSH_DELAY`
     An integer which specifies an upper bound in seconds on how long it